Oloqq/crocheteer/docs/draft/3_Pattern as a formal language.md

 ![alt text](images/image.png)
 <!-- [2] page 14 -->

 Each existing stitch can be split into 2 loops.
 One on the inner side (back-loop), one on the outer side (front-loop).
 By default, new stitches are anchored to both of those loops.
-Using only one loop creates a sharper corner in the piece.
+Using single loop creates a sharper corner in the piece.
 Using actions `BLO` and `FLO`, the default behavior can be altered so that new stitches are anchored to just the back loop or just the front loop.
 Default behavior is restored at the start of next round or by using `BL`, which stands for both loops.

 ```